 But having that data available to your organization is only useful if it can be shared in a contextual, easy-to-understand format.
 For instance, financial recordkeepers and auditors probably don’t need to know the tonnage of a stockpile if they have its volume and dollar amount.

-Propeller’s Stockpile Reports feature empowers platform users to export customized data in either a PDF or in CSV for importing into another accounting or site management program.
+Propeller’s inventory reporting for stockpiles feature empowers platform users to export customized data in either a PDF or a CSV so they can pull it into another accounting or site management program.

 3D blast planning and other drone surveying use cases for quarries and mines

 Using drones to measure stockpiles is not the only application for mines and aggregates sites.
 Before you can build up your stock, you need to extract it.
 Making decisions with the most up-to-date and reliable information is critical for any site manager, especially when planning and executing blasting work on a mine or quarry site.
-Keeping your site survey and bench level plans updated and accurate can dramatically improve blast results and significantly reduce drilling and blasting costs.
+Keeping your site survey and bench level plans updated (not to mention accurate) can dramatically improve blast results and significantly reduce drilling and blasting costs.

 When planning blast works to fill a specific customer’s order, you can easily identify a volume on the 3D model using the Volume to Reference Level measurement tool.
-You simply draw a shape around the blast area, set the bench level to “blast to,” and the computer crunches the numbers.
+Simply draw a shape around the blast area, set the bench level to “blast to,” and the computer will crunch the numbers from there.

 These images also provide a good source of data for visual assessment of blast results like muckpile shape, back damage, distribution, and fragmentation.
 Plan your post-blast logistics using the fragments’ size and location data.
 You can also measure pile volume and fragment size, add annotations, and share blast reports with stakeholders directly from the Platform.

-With the Volume Compare feature, the blasted volume can be compared against the plan.
-This makes it easier to ensure the right amount of material was extracted.
+Using Volume Compare, you can compare the blasted volume against the plan, making it easier to verify whether the right amount of material was extracted.
 If you have any design or linework, you can overlay that into the model to help with accuracy and quality—and ensure you’re not leaving resources in the ground.